 The fact that the apps are still on your iPhone or iPad, means they are still using up storage space, so this is not the solution if you're trying to increase the storage space available to you.
 But it does at least tidy up your Home page and hide apps that you don't want others to see.

-This is a trick that used to work in iOS 9, so try this only if you chose not to update your iPhone or iPad to iOS 10.
+This is a trick that used to work in iOS 9, so try this only if you haven't updated your device to iOS 10 or later.

 - Tap and hold on the icon of the app you want to hide until it starts shaking.